HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## Synthetic Instructions

 The instruction set allows for a rich set of options on the individual instruction functions.
 Setting a defined option bit in the instruction adds useful capabilities to an instruction with little additional overhead to the overall data path.
-For better readability, synthetic instructions could be defined that allows for an easier usage.
-Furthermore, some instructions have no assembler syntax format counterpart.
-For example all the opMode one instructions cannot directly be written with the current assembler syntax.
-The only way to execute them is through defining a synthetic instruction where the assembler then generate the corresponding real instruction.
+The same is true for instruction that use general register zero as an argument.
+For better readability, an assembler could offer synthetic instructions for more convenient usage of the available instructions.

 There is also the case where the assembler could simplify the coding process by emitting instruction sequences that implement often used code sequences.
 For example consider the load an immediate value operation.
 When the immediate value is larger than what the instruction field can hold, a two instruction sequence is used to load an arbitrary 32-bit value.
 An assembler could offer a generic "load immediate" synthetic instruction and either use a one instruction or two instruction sequence.
 Another example is the case where the offset to a base register is not large enough to reach the data item.
 A two instruction sequence using the ADDIL instruction could transparently be emitted by the assembler.